Black Screen With Cursor on Windows 11: How to Fix it

 - The problem can be caused by misconfigured projection settings, issues with the display adapter, loose connections, or faulty hardware.

-We have often encountered BSOD issues on Windows, but a black screen error is something strange to most users.
+We have often encountered BSOD issues on Windows, but a black screen on Windows 11 is something strange to most users.
 Add a movable cursor to the equation and things get even stranger, resulting in the dreaded Windows 11 black screen with cursor error.

 In this article, we will tell you all there is to know about the black screen with cursor issue and the most effective fixes for it.

-As is the case with most errors, a basic understanding of the underlying issues is imperative before we delve into the actual solutions.
+As with most errors, a basic understanding of the underlying issues is imperative before we delve into the actual solutions.
 Once you understand the cause, the troubleshooting will be a cakewalk.

 - Malfunctioning graphics driver